 The Golden Eagle is also among the types of eagles in Minnesota.
 This large bird of prey is native to the northern hemisphere.

-With a wingspan ranging from 6 to 7 feet, they are one of the largest birds in North America.
+With a wingspan of 6 to 7 feet, they are among the largest birds in North America.

 Golden Eagles are known for their sharp talons, keen eyesight, and exceptional hunting abilities.